-Each Character Classroom in “Drumming Up Character” contains a short lesson about a different Adinkra symbol, with an explanation of its meaning and a PDF download that students can color.
+Each Character Classroom in “Drumming Up Character” contains a short lesson about a different Adinkra symbol, with an explanation of its meaning and a PDF download that students can print and color.

 These elegant symbols show that good character is universal – people in Africa, in North America, and elsewhere in the world share common values, regardless of race, religion, nationality, or language.